adobe/unity-acpcore/README.md

 ###### Android
 1. Make sure you have an Android device connected.
-1. From the menu of the `Unity` app, select __File > Build Settings...__
+2. From the menu of the `Unity` app, select __File > Build Settings...__
-1. Select `Android` from the __Platform__ window
+3. Select `Android` from the __Platform__ window
-1. If `Android` is not the active platform, hit the button that says __Switch Platform__ (it will only be available if you actually need to switch active platforms)
+4. If `Android` is not the active platform, hit the button that says __Switch Platform__ (it will only be available if you actually need to switch active platforms)
-1. Press the __Build And Run__ button
+5. Press the __Build And Run__ button
-1. You will be asked to provide a location to save the build.
+6. You will be asked to provide a location to save the build.
 Make a new directory at *unity-acpcore/ACPCore/Builds* (this folder is in the .gitignore file)
-1. Name build whatever you want and press __Save__
+7. Name build whatever you want and press __Save__
-1. `Unity` will build an `apk` file and automatically deploy it to the connected device
+8. `Unity` will build an `apk` file and automatically deploy it to the connected device

 ###### iOS
 1. From the menu of the `Unity` app, select __File > Build Settings...__
-1. Select `iOS` from the __Platform__ window
+2. Select `iOS` from the __Platform__ window
-1. If `iOS` is not the active platform, hit the button that says __Switch Platform__ (it will only be available if you actually need to switch active platforms)
+3. If `iOS` is not the active platform, hit the button that says __Switch Platform__ (it will only be available if you actually need to switch active platforms)
-1. Press the __Build And Run__ button
+4. Press the __Build And Run__ button
-1. You will be asked to provide a location to save the build.
+5. You will be asked to provide a location to save the build.
 Make a new directory at *unity-acpcore/ACPCore/Builds* (this folder is in the .gitignore file)
-1. Name build whatever you want and press __Save__
+6. Name build whatever you want and press __Save__
-1. `Unity` will create and open an `Xcode` project
+7. `Unity` will create and open an `Xcode` project
-1. From the Xcode project run the app on a simulator.
+8. From the Xcode project run the app on a simulator.
+9. [Download](https://github.com/Adobe-Marketing-Cloud/acp-sdks/tree/master/iOS/ACPCore) `ACPCore.xcframework`, `ACPIdentity.xcframework`, `ACPLifecycle.xcframework` and `ACPSignal.xcframework`.
+10. Select the UnityFramework target -> Go to Build Phases tab -> Add the XCFrameworks downloaded in Step 9 to `Link Binary with Libraries`.
-1. If you get an error `Symbol not found: _OBJC_CLASS_$_WKWebView`.
-Select the Unity-iPhone target -> Go to Build Phases tab -> Add `Webkit.Framework` to `Link Binary with Libraries`.
+11. Select the Unity-iPhone target -> Go to Build Phases tab -> Add the XCFrameworks downloaded in Steps 9 to `Link Binary with Libraries` and `Embed Frameworks`.
+Alternatively, select `Unity-iPhone` target -> Go to `General` tab -> Add the XCFrameworks downloaded in Steps 9 to `Frameworks, Libraries, and Embedded Content` -> Select `Embed and sign` option.

-## Additional Cordova Plugins
+## Additional Unity Plugins

-Below is a list of additional Unity plugins from the AEP SDK suite:
+Below is a list of additional Unity plugins from the ACP SDK suite:

 | Extension | GitHub | Unity Package |
 |-----------|--------|-----|